 The tradeoff for this fast turnaround is that when sending money via wire transfer, especially at high volumes, transaction fees can be high.
 Also, once funds have been wired, reversing transactions is difficult.

-In terms of transaction safety, wire transfers might be compared to electronic cashier’s checks, which, unlike the paper version, are far more difficult to be used fraudulently.
 The bank regards the payment as cleared upon receipt of funds because the money must first be available in the sender’s account before the transaction is processed.
-This means that the recipient can withdraw their money as soon as it’s credited to their account.
+This means the recipient can withdraw money from their recipient’s account as soon as it’s credited to their bank account.

 ACH vs. Wire Transfer: Key Differences